-- .01 The actuary should correct any data defect or calculation error which a subsequent event reveals. - For work with respect to an entity, the actuary should take a subsequent event into account (other than in a pro forma calculation) if the subsequent event provides information about the entity as it was at the calculation date, retroactively makes the entity a different entity at the calculation date, or makes the entity a different entity after the calculation date and a purpose of the work is to report on the entity as it will be as a result of the event.
+.01 The actuary should correct any data defect or calculation error which a subsequent event reveals.

-The actuary should not take the subsequent event into account if it makes the entity a different entity after the calculation date and a purpose of the work is to report on the entity as it was at the calculation date, but the actuary should report that event.
+.02 For work with respect to an entity, the actuary should take a subsequent event into account (other than in a pro forma calculation) if the subsequent event provides information about the entity as it was at the calculation date , 1520.07 retroactively makes the entity a different entity at the calculation date , or 1520.10 makes the entity a different entity after the calculation date and a purpose of the work is to report on the entity as it will be as a result of the event.
+1520.13 1520.16 .03 The actuary should not take the subsequent event into account if it makes the entity a different entity after the calculation date and a purpose of the work is to report on the entity as it was at 1520.13 1520.16 entity after the calculation date and a purpose of the work is to report on the entity as it was at the calculation date, but the actuary should report that event.
 [Effective December 1, 2002]